habilaris/Types-of-FUNCTIONS-and-HOISTING-in-JavaScript/readme.md

 };
 ```

-## 1. Function EXPRESSIONS (Non-Hoisted): In which a function is put in a variable except IIFE.
+1. Function EXPRESSIONS (Non-Hoisted): In which a function is put in a variable except IIFE.
-    * A. ANONYMOUS Function Expression.
+    1. ANONYMOUS Function Expression.
-    * B. NAMED Function Expression.
+    2. NAMED Function Expression.
-    * C. ARROW Function Expression.
+    3. ARROW Function Expression.
-    * D. Immediatelly Invoked Function Expression.
+    4. Immediatelly Invoked Function Expression.